TPGCIG/PatternAnalysis-2025/recognition/Project13-TristanGreen/README.md

 ## Installation:

+We recommend using a virtual environment for your install.
+See [here](https://www.w3schools.com/python/python_virtualenv.asp) for a tutorial in Windows/MacOS/Linux for making a virtual environment.

 ```
 # First, clone the repository and at the same time, checkout the topic-recognition branch.
 git clone -b topic-recognition https://github.com/TPGCIG/PatternAnalysis-2025/

 # Change directory to the Brain-T5 one.
 cd PatternAnalysis-2025/recognition/Project13-TristanGreen

+# Here is where you will access your virtual environment - check the linked tutorial for your OS.
+It is not required though.

 # Install the dependencies.
 pip install -r requirements.txt